-Because of the science and absolute pure product quality, they manufacture the #1 omega-3 supplement on the market, for the following reasons:
+Because of the science and absolute pure product quality, they manufacture the #1 omega-3 supplement (scroll linked page for substantiation) on the market, for the following reasons:

 Fish oil is also heart healthy.
-While we don’t have rheumatoid arthritis, my husband and I recommend this product from personal use for many years.
+While we don’t have rheumatoid arthritis, my husband and I recommend this product from personal use for many years for osteoarthritis..

 As my fish oil research revealed, this best fish oil supplement is manufactured by the gold standard company in the industry.